Juneteenth Fireside + Block Party with Honest | JESSICA ALBA

 Leadership: From the Boardroom to the Shop Floor.
 Culture happens at all levels of an organization.
 Yet, there’s often a disconnect between leaders and those less senior who are executing the vision from the top.
 Leaders that are able to bridge this gap, communicate effectively, and create a more consistent experience at all levels are the ones most likely to have an engaged and motivated workforce.
 This leadership talk by White addresses how leaders can connect with and engage all employees and what organizations can achieve when a leader’s positive influence and impact are felt at all levels.

-Environmental, Social and Governance.
+Environmental, Social, and Governance.
 As modern business has evolved, it has become about much more than selling a product.
 Customers, investors, and employees are paying more attention than ever to a company’s stance on sustainability and social consciousness.
-In this talk, White shares with his audience the importance of businesses doing well and doing good, having strategies in place to meet ESG criteria, and how to impact your company’s ESG standing from a position of conscious leadership.
+In this talk, White shares with his audience the importance of businesses having strategies in place to meet ESG criteria and how to impact your company’s ESG standing from a position of conscious leadership.

 Click one of these resources below for another way to find more speaker ideas for your audience.